Online Validator Documentation

 - a male client should not have a female-only diagnosis.

 - services should serve a reasonable number of clients.

 - contact durations should be of reasonable length.

 Online Validator facilitates data validation before acceptance in two ways:

 Before offering their data to a receiver, data submitters are provided with detailed reports on the validity of their submissions - allowing them to review and re-submit their data as required.

-High-level validation summaries ensure that submitters and receivers can engage in sophisticated analysis and discussion, while MDS Validator deals with low-level tasks.
+High-level validation summaries ensure that submitters and receivers can engage in sophisticated analysis and discussion, while Online Validator deals with low-level tasks.

-Communication between MDS Validator and its users is encrypted and all data is stored in a secure hosting facility.
+Communication between Online Validator and its users is encrypted and all data is stored in a secure hosting facility.

 Support for normalised data

 Online Validator supports normalised data and understands hierarchies within data sets.